JodyZ0203/JodyZ0203/README.md

 ##### You will spend approximately 1 minute reading this ⌛️

 ### I'm a Student📖, Developer</>💻, Athlete🏀
-- 👤 I'm currently working on Open Source
+- 👤 I'm currently working on X
-- 🏫 I'm a second year Honours Mathematics Student at the **University of Waterloo** interested in Software Engineering, Artificial Intelligence, Machine Learning, Autonomous Driving, Blockchain Technology, Competitive Programming, and Quantum Computing
+- 🏫 I'm a third year Honours Mathematics Student at the **University of Waterloo** interested in Software Engineering, Artificial Intelligence, Machine Learning, Autonomous Driving, Blockchain Technology, Competitive Programming, and Quantum Computing
 - 🎯 2022 Goals: Build more side projects and learn more ~
 - 💡 Fun fact: You are not the first to see this page